-- Written notice of the [CEO] decision shall be provided to the student. - The notice shall identify the imposed discipline as either a long-term suspension or a recommendation to the Board of Trustees for expulsion. - The notice shall inform the student of the right to request a formal hearing before a long-term suspension or expulsion is imposed. - The notice shall include a copy of AP 5520 Student Discipline Procedures describing the procedures for a hearing. - F. Removal from Campus Activities - (1) Removal from Class [E.C. §76032] - a.
+- b. the disciplinary probation is not part of a student's academic record at the college and that the disciplinary records will be destroyed three years after the probation ends; - c. the student has an opportunity to write a response to the notice of disciplinary probation and that the response shall be placed on record with the notice of disciplinary probation; and - d. with respect to disciplinary probation, there shall be no hearing or appeal to the Student Conduct Appeals Committee.
+However, before the sanction set forth in the notice of probation is imposed, the student shall be given notice and an opportunity to appeal to the Student Conduct Appeals Committee. - G. Removal from Campus Activities - (1) Removal from Class [E.C. §76032] - a.
 An instructor is authorized to remove a student from class for cause for the day of the incident and the next class meeting.
 The instructor shall immediately report the removal to the College Conduct AdministratorDisciplinarian.
 During the period of removal, a student shall not be returned to the class without the concurrence of the instructor. - b.
 If the student requests, tThe College Conduct Administrator Disciplinarian shall hold a conference with the student and other appropriate personnel regarding the removal from class. - c.
-If the student removed is a dependent minor for federal income tax purposes, the parent or guardian shall be notified in writing by the College Conduct Administrator Disciplinarian.

-d.
-With respect to removal from class, there shall be no hearing or appeal to the Student Conduct Appeals Committee.
+If the student removed is a dependent minor for federal income tax purposes, the parent or guardian shall be notified in writing by the College Conduct Administrator Disciplinarian. - d.
+With respect to removal from class, there shall be no hearing or appeal to the Student Conduct Appeals Committee. - (2) Removal from Extra-Curricular Activities [E.C. §76030] - a.
+The College Conduct AdministratorDisciplinarian may remove a student from extracurricular activities for a period not to exceed one (1) year.
+One or more of the following may be imposed for good cause as set forth in Section 1 of this administrative regulation: - 1.
+Removal from all college organization offices;